CaioLCM/CaioLCM/README.md

 ## Hello!
 I'm CaioLCM

 - 🏫 I’m currently studying at the Federal University of Itajubá
-- 🌱 I’m currently learning Flutter and Back-End Development
+- 🌱 Backend and AI dev
 - 💡 My main interests are Cybersecurity, Software Engineering, and Artificial Intelligence
 - 📫 How to reach me: caio.lene.magalhaes@gmail.com
 - 🔗 LinkedIn: [linkedin.com/in/caio-lene-campos-magalh%C3%A3es-863479354/](https://www.linkedin.com/in/caio-lene-campos-magalh%C3%A3es-863479354/)